Multiplicative inverse: Reciprocals of irrational numbers

 The reciprocal function plays an important role in simple continued fractions, which have a number of remarkable properties relating to the representation of (both rational and) irrational numbers.

 Further remarks

-If the multiplication is associative, an element x with a multiplicative inverse cannot be a zero divisor (x is a zero divisor if some nonzero y, xy = 0).
+If the multiplication is associative, an element x with a multiplicative inverse cannot be a zero divisor (x is a zero divisor if, for some nonzero y, it is the case that xy = 0).
 To see this, it is sufficient to multiply the equation xy = 0 by the inverse of x (on the left), and then simplify using associativity.
 In the absence of associativity, the sedenions provide a counterexample.

 The converse does not hold: an element which is not a zero divisor is not guaranteed to have a multiplicative inverse.